ShruthiBaskar1/DBMSProject/README.md

 # DBMSProject
 A Social Networking site, in which patients are registered with the website to consult each other in a “patients as doctors” fashion

+Each patient is identified by a unique patient id, fist name, last name, gender, age, email (which is also unique).
+On a particular day, each patient might have several symptoms (cough, depression, fatigue, etc), but the patient can insert new symptoms as they appear or delete old ones as they disappear.
+The database will keep track of when each symptom appear or disappear for each patient.
+In addition, each patient will be diagnosed with several conditions (stroke, breast cancer, diabetes, etc).
+In a similar way, these conditions will appear and disappear as time goes along and the database needs to keep track of when such conditions appear and disappear and for whom.
+Finally, each patient will receive several treatments (medicine, therapy, etc), the database needs to store the detailed information of the treatment.
+In addition, a patient can send a message to another patient for help and all the messages communicated among patients need to stored.
+Each message is identified by a msgid, a subject, the sender, the receiver, the content of the message, a timestamp of the message.